To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

 ## Layout

-After being used to the TECK, again I had to learn to type on this keyboard.
+After being used to the TECK, I had to learn to type on this keyboard (again).
 Massdrop provides a nifty [Configurator][4] to customize the placement of the keys.
-It took me several iteration to find a layout I did like.
+It took me several iterations to find a layout I did like.
 Some layout changes were really challenging (e.g. like moving the <kbd>RETURN</kbd> key).
 But I ended up with [this layout][5].

 What I like most about this layout is the symmetrical placement of the modifier keys: <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, <kbd>Alt</kbd>